milancio42/qtool_c/README.md

 # Query Benchmarking Tool

-This is a demo application.
+This is a study CLI tool to asynchronously query a database in c.
+It also experiments with calling rust from c.

 ## Goal